 Since inception, DocGo has completed three equity financing transactions that served as the Company's principal source of liquidity, with minimal debt incurred.
 Generally, the Company utilized equity raised to finance operations during its development phase, investments in assets, ambulance operating licenses and funding working capital.
 The Company has also funded these activities through operating cashflows.
 In November 2021, upon the completion of the merger between Motion Acquisition Corp. and Ambulnz, Inc., the Company received proceeds of approximately \$158.1 million, net of transaction expenses.
-Although the Company generated positive net income in the three and six months ended June 30, 2022, operating cash flows may not be sufficient to meet immediate obligations arising from current operations.
+Although the Company generated positive net income in the three and nine months ended September 30, 2022, operating cash flows may not be sufficient to meet immediate obligations arising from current operations.
 For example, as the business has grown, the Company's expenditures for human capital and supplies has expanded accordingly, and the timing of the payments for payroll and to associated vendors, compared to the timing of receipts of cash from customers frequently results in the Company using existing cash balances to fund these working capital needs.
-The Company's working capital needs depend on many factors, including potential acquisitions, our level of investment in technology, and rate of growth in existing and into new markets.
+The Company's working capital needs depend on many factors, including the overall growth of the company and the various payment terms that are negotiated with customers and vendors.
+As the Company's customer base increasingly features large municipal entities, who tend to demand longer payment terms than do other customer segments, the Company's working capital requirements are expected to increase.
+In addition, the Company might seek to take advantage of opportunities to secure favorable pricing for supplies and services from its vendors by agreeing to shorter payment terms, or prepaying.
+Future capital requirements depend on many factors, including potential acquisitions, our level of investment in technology, and rate of growth in existing and into new markets.
 The cost of ongoing technology development is another factor that is considered.
 Capital requirements might also be affected by factors which the Company cannot control, such as interest rates, and other monetary and fiscal policy changes to the manner in which the Company currently operates.
-Additionally, as the impact of the COVID-19 on the economy and operations evolves, the Company will continuously assess its liquidity needs.
-If the Company's growth rate is higher than is currently anticipated, resulting in greater-than-anticipated capital requirements, the Company might need or choose to raise additional capital through deb tor equity financings.
+Additionally, as the impact of the COVID-19 pandemic on the economy and operations evolves, the Company will continuously assess its liquidity needs.
+If the Company's growth rate is higher than is currently anticipated, resulting in greater-than-anticipated capital requirements, the Company may need or choose to raise additional capital through debt or equity financings.